Bubbles, Bubbles Everywhere: What Your Bubbly Cottage Cheese is Trying to Tell You

 And fairly often, you’ll notice the formation of bubbles, which are nothing more than carbon dioxide bubbles.

-In fact, as soon as you open the packing, you’ll notice these bubbles quickly burst and dissipate.
+As soon as you open the packing, you’ll notice these bubbles quickly burst and dissipate.

 That being said, you should always keep an eye out for a bulging sealed package of cottage cheese.